 There is a man who has his very own thoughts about the phenomenon of the annual cherry blossom.
 Following his father’s footsteps, Terumi Takaoka cultivates his own variety of the tree—and sends seedlings all over the world, as symbols of peace and friendship between nations.
 This particular cherry blossom variety is called Yoko, which means “sunlight.”
 This is the story behind this legendary beauty.

 A Wartime Promise: “Let’s meet again, at the cherry tree”

-Masaaki Takaoka, Terumi Takaoka’s father, taught at a small agricultural school in a small village in the mountains of Ehime (located in Shikoku).
-He taught students between ages 16 and 19 years old in the ways of agriculture and gardening—until the Second World War struck and his entire class was drafted for military service.
+Masaaki Takaoka, Terumi Takaoka’s father, was a teacher at a small agricultural school in a small village in the mountains of Ehime Prefecture (located on the island of Shikoku).
+He taught students aged between 16 and 19 the ways of agriculture and gardening—until the Second World War struck and his entire class was drafted for military service.